naomi-henderson/naomi-henderson.github.io/index.md

 description: a way to share my current projects
 ---

+**Coming Soon:** Longer work sessions about the new methods developed at the recent CMIP6 Hackathon

 ### *2019.11.04* -  Announcing a Quick Intro to the Pangeo CMIP6 Google Cloud Repository.
 [More info](https://naomi-henderson.github.io/pages/sessions.html)

 ### *2019.11.01* -  Pangeo CMIP6 Google Cloud Repository
 #####`zarr` format